 - Bikeability is today’s cycle training programme.
 It’s like cycling proficiency, but better!

-- There are three Bikeability levels (1,2 & 3) and each are designed to improve cycling skills.
+- There are three Bikeability levels- Level 1, Level 2 and Level 3.
+Each are designed to improve cycling skills.

 - They take riders from the basics of balance and control, all the way to planning and making an independent journey on busier roads.